 Fast forward to when I came back to Melbourne.
 I had to go to do my intensive summer course immediately.
 I did not mind despite it being crazy demanding, it was an interesting course.
 Then the news about this coronavirus came..
 People in Australia were stocking up toilet rolls here like a lunatic and I’m not going to lie, it freaked me out.

 For someone who already has a deficit mindset in normal times, this really put a lot of unnecessary stress on me.
-When the shelves start getting empty and there wee murmurs of a shutdown, I was really stressed out.
-I was far away from home, it’s not that I miss my family who I’m not that close to to begin with but you know when you’re sick you just want to be home?
+When the shelves start getting empty and there were murmurs of a shutdown, I was really stressed out.
+I was far away from home, it’s not that I miss my family who I’m not that close, to begin with, but you know when you’re sick you just want to be home?
 And home is not here.
 Home is where my mom is and where she can take care of the 12-year-old that I really am.
-All of the sudden, I miss home and just getting cared of.
-Not having to worry about stocking up food, or doing my laundry the right away for example.
+All of the sudden, I miss home and just getting cared for.
+Not having to worry about stocking up food, or doing my laundry right away for example.

 I also felt like this was the time I had to overcome, alone.
 By myself.
 Not because I’m superwoman or anything but because I had to.
 It sucks but I need to go through it, I need to be stronger.

 It’s okay not to be perfect at dealing with this pandemic